The environment of TeV halo progenitors: Model

 Finally, the evolution of the shock position as a function of time is given by

 The SNR speed profile can be solved analytically by assuming a density profile.
-We recall that the one we have follows:
+We recall that the density profile we use follows:

 We solved Eq.~\ref{eq:shock_speed} analytically in this density profile and Eq.~\ref{eq:shock_position} numerically to finally find the SNR's age as a function of its position.

-When and if the SNR reaches the bubble shell, it has swept the mass emitted by the progenitor star in the form of MS and RSG winds, but also some interstellar matter evaporated from the shell as a result of thermal conduction \citep{weaver+1977}.
+When and if the SNR reaches the bubble shell, it sweeps the mass emitted by the progenitor star in the form of MS and RSG winds, as well as some interstellar matter evaporated from the shell as a result of thermal conduction \citep{weaver+1977}.
 Yet, the shell made up of swept-up ISM material is much heavier than the SNR and effectively acts as a solid wall.
-As a result, the SNR collides and very rapidly loses most of its energy radiatively, as discussed both theoretically and observationally in \citet{vink2020} to merge with the shell.
-In our model framework, the SNR therefore has an impact on the bubble interior, but never reaches the ISM.
+As a result, the SNR collides and very rapidly loses most of its energy radiatively, as discussed both theoretically and observationally in \citet{vink2020}, to merge with the shell.
+In our model framework, the SNR therefore has an impact on the bubble interior but never reaches the ISM.
+In case the SNR does not encounter the shell, it can merge with its surrounding medium at the position $r_\mathrm{merge}$ when it stops being a strong shock: